EliaTB/OC-Projet-3/README.md

 You can launch the game by using : `python game.py`

 ## How to Play :
-Use the arrow keys to move around and espace to exit the game.
+Use the arrow keys to move around and escape to exit the game.